heykevin/23andMe-GraphQL/README.md

 * Consolidate authorization + the default redirect + Graphiql into single page

 ## Installation
-* Clone then
+* Clone repo then npm install
-    npm install

 ## Running
 * Ensure config.js is setup with your client ID and secret from https://api.23andme.com.